Adverse Childhood Experiences2022-02-01T15:32:18-08:00

 Data Collection Methodology:

-CDC BRFSS Data Documentation 2013; BRFSS User Guide June 2013; http://www.cdc.gov/brfss/data_documentation/index.htm
+CDC BRFSS Data Documentation 2013; BRFSS User Guide June 2013; https://www.cdc.gov/brfss/data_documentation/index.htm

 Program URL Link:

 1. Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, Division of Violence Prevention (2020).
 About the CDC-Kaiser ACE Study.
-Retrieved from https://www.cdc.gov/violenceprevention/acestudy/about.html.
+Retrieved from https://www.cdc.gov/violenceprevention/aces/about.html.

 2. Child and Adolescent Health Measurement Initiative.
 2017-2018 National Survey of Children’s Health (NSCH) data query.
 Data Resource Center for Child and Adolescent Health supported by the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).
-Retrieved September 21, 2020 from www.childhealthdata.org.
+Retrieved September 21, 2020, from www.childhealthdata.org.

 3. The effect of multiple adverse childhood experiences on health: a systematic review and meta-analysis.
 Lancet Public Health, 2, e356–66.
-Retrieved from https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext.
+Retrieved fromhttps://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext.

 4. Center for Youth Wellness (n.d.).
 Data report: a hidden crisis: findings on adverse childhood experiences in California.
 Retrieved from https://centerforyouthwellness.org/wp-content/themes/cyw/build/img/building-a-movement/hidden-crisis.pdf.